DrOctogon/mysocialiq/README.md

 # Development

-Follow the below procedure to go with the development process.

-## GatsbyJs

-If you want to develop only for gatsbyjs then you don't need the `/landing` folder which contains only nextjs related code.
-You can delete `/landing` folder.

-For any specific template like the template under `/app` route.
-If you want to use this template only, then you have to follow below procedure.

-1. Go to `/landing-gatsby/src/pages/`
-2. now copy all the content from `app.js`
-3. Paste all the content in `/landing-gatsby/src/pages/index.js`

-Now for cleaning the unused code in your project follow the below procedure.

-1. Now you can delete all other pages except `404.js`.
-That mean in your `/pages` folder you will have two files `index.js` and `404.js`
-2. From `/landing-gatsby/src/containers/` folder you can delete all other folder except `App` and `Error`
-3. From `/common/assets/image/` folder you can delete all other folder except `app`.
-Do not delete any files from there like `404.svg`, `error.svg` etc.
-4. From `/common/data/` folder you can delete all other folder except `App`.
-5. From `/common/theme/` folder you can delete all other folder except `app`.
-Do not delete the `index.js` file.

-Now if you start your `gatsbyjs` server with `yarn gatsby-dev` then you will get your server running on `localhost:8000`

 ## NextJs

 If you want to develop only for `nextjs` then then you don't need the `/landing-gatsby` folder.
 You can delete the folder.